 Support for Trainers

-BAATN wants to support trainers and therapists to make training, supervision and therapy more accessible to those from black, Caribbean and South Asian heritage.
+Resources to support trainers and therapists in making training, supervision, and therapy more accessible to people of Black, Caribbean, and Asian heritage.

 Listen to Students